psycopg/psycopg/docs/api/module.rst

    The default adapters map establishing how Python and PostgreSQL types are converted into each other.

-   This map is used as template when new connections are created, using `psycopg.connect()`.
+   This map is used as a template when new connections are created, using `psycopg.connect()`.
 Its `~psycopg.adapt.AdaptersMap.types` attribute is a `~psycopg.types.TypesRegistry` containing information about every PostgreSQL builtin type, useful for adaptation customisation (see